Kinoma/KPR-examples/README.md

 ### kangaroo-disco
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/kangaroo-disco"><img src="http://kinoma.github.io/KPR-examples/images/kangaroo-disco-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.douzen.example.kangaroo.disco"></x-app-info>

 This ECMAScript API example displays a synchronized animation built with 256 balls/sprites.
 Each sprite’s position and size is changed every screen update.
 A content clock is used to update the display every screen refresh.
 Tap the screen to change the animation mode.
 This example shows how to use KPR content clocks, textures/skins, behaviors and content coordinates to achieve full frame rate animations.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***